DISSERTATIONS IN PROGRESS

-Topic: In “Copper Capitalism,” Delaney explores the expansion of the non-ferrous metal trade (copper, tin, zinc) from the founding of the London Metal Exchange (1877) until the end of the First World War through the corporate eyes of American Metal Company, a hybrid-trading company that occupied the middle ground between large vertically-integrated producers in North America and the diverse copper-hungry markets of Europe during the era of electrification.
+Topic: In “Copper Capitalism,” Delaney explores the expansion of the copper metal trade from the founding of the London Metal Exchange (1877) until the end of the First World War through the corporate eyes of Metallgesellschaft A.G., a hybrid-trading company that occupied the middle ground between large vertically-integrated producers in North America and the diverse copper-hungry markets of Europe during the era of electrification.

 Title: “‘Water in the Land of Coca-Cola’: America in the Age of Bottled Water”

 Topic: Bottled water is largely seen in popular media as a niche product which owes its success to the industry’s clever advertising and a naïve public.
 Sam Duncan’s dissertation, “’Water in the land of Coca Cola’: America in the Age of Bottled Water,” challenges that perception by examining the transformation of the bottled water industry in post-WWII America.
 Duncan claims that government efforts to protect citizens’ drinking water paradoxically generated negative perceptions of the very public services those efforts sought to improve, setting the stage for neoliberal claims to the superiority of private enterprise to best meet people’s basic needs.
 He further argues that changes in the political economy of bottled water should be understood within the context of a quest for purity that defined the century.

 Title: “Give Instruction: The Beginnings of Denominational Colleges in the Old Northwest”

 Topic: In this dissertation, Filous studies the early years of five denominational colleges in order to discover the ways denominational affiliation contributed to their establishment and their growth.